papertrail/puppet-papertrail/README.md

 ## Description

 This module configures the Papertrail [remote_syslog2](https://github.com/papertrail/remote_syslog2) agent.
-If you want to configure `rsyslog` for use with Papertrail, check out the [documentation on the Papertrail website](http://help.papertrailapp.com/kb/configuration/configuring-remote-syslog-from-unixlinux-and-bsdos-x/).
+To configure `rsyslog` for use with Papertrail, check out the [Papertrail documentation](http://help.papertrailapp.com/kb/configuration/configuring-remote-syslog-from-unixlinux-and-bsdos-x/).

 ## Setup